 Looking at competitor sites from a customer’s point of view can help you determine why the customers utilise their services.
 Is the site more interesting?
 Are the colours more engaging?
 Is their SEO stronger?

-All of these elements play a role in determining why the competition’s site is doing better.
+These elements play a role in determining why the competition’s site is doing better.

 When looking at the competitor data, you should be asking the following questions: